parameter1/libraries/packages/graphql-type-objectid/README.md

 ```

 ## Usage
-Add the custom scalar to your resolvers and inject the `ObjectId` class.
+Add the custom scalar to your resolvers and inject the `ObjectId` class from `mongodb` (or elsewhere, e.g. Mongoose).

 ```js
 // resolvers.js